 New subdivisions typically reflect patterns of development throughout town and beyond.
 Subdivisions are regulated in Winthrop by both the Zoning and the Subdivision Ordinances.
 Winthrop's current Subdivision Ordinance was adopted in 1990 and updated once in 1995, thus in need of updating to reflect current standards.
 There have been minimal subdivisions created recently.
-One of the most recent, Mountain View Subdivision, produced a total of 10 lots.
-With the increase in price of construction, infrastructure, and land, building new subdivisions has become too expensive for most developers.
-Mountainview, developed roughly eight years ago, and Cathedral Acres, one year ago (with only one lot available for sale), have not yet had electric service run to them and thus have not been built upon.
-Demand for this area is great, so it is expected these areas will be developed once they are connected to electric service.
-For a number of reasons, particularly building costs and related expenses, there remains a few subdivision lots available for building from previously created subdivisions.
-The roadblock of rising expense to develop exceeds what developers are willing to invest.
+One of the most recent, Mountain View Subdivision, produced a total of 15 lots.
+With the increase in price of construction, infrastructure, and land, making new subdivisions has become too expensive for most developers.
+Two separate subdivisions, both created roughly eight years ago, remain vacant because the developers have not yet run electricity to them, though they are working toward remedying this.
+For a number of reasons, particularly building costs and related expenses, there remains a backlog of subdivision lots available for building from previously created subdivisions.
+The roadblock of rising expense to develop exceeds the potential interest of developers.

-Adding to the cost of construction, there are not many parcels of land left under current lot size restrictions that could take advantage of the town's 21 miles of public water and sewer.
+Adding to the cost of building, there are not many parcels of land left that could take advantage of the town's 21 miles of public water and sewer.
 If Winthrop could expand public utilities to areas of undeveloped land, the price for future development would be less prohibitive.